 This clip on visor product allows me to elegantly reach for a tissue to avert the disgusting saliva disaster that occurs in my car during such an allergy attack.
 This tissue dispenser is gold!

-And, here is a bonus tip...purchasing two and putting baby wipes in one is a neat little trick.
+And, here is a bonus tip...purchasing two and putting baby wipes or masks in one is a neat little trick.